unisonweb/website/src/compare-lang/unison-for-java-devs.md

 </div><div>

-Java Collections are arranged in a hierarchy, with interfaces like `List`, `Set`, and `Map` which define basic operations for common data structures, and classes like `ArrayList`, `HashSet`, and `HashMap` to instantiate them.
+Java Collections are arranged in a hierarchy, with interfaces like `List`, `Set`, and `Map` which define basic operations for common data structures, and classes like `ArrayList`, `HashSet`, and `HashMap` which instantiate them.

 ```java
 List<Integer> aList = List.of(1, 2, 3, 4, 5);